Home » South America » Falkland Islands Google Maps & Wiki

 Its capital city is Stanley, where the local time zone is UTC-4, which is 1 hour ahead of Washington DC during Standard Time.
 Note to the timezone in Stanley: N/A.

 For nature lovers, we do note the following elevation data regarding Falkland Islands; mean elevation: N/A, elevation extremes; lowest point: Atlantic Ocean 0 m, highest point: Mount Usborne 705 m.
-The lengths of its total coastline are: 1,288 km and the length of the land boundaries is 0 km.
+The length of its total coastline are: 1,288 km and the length of the land boundaries is 0 km.

 Current environmental issues in Falkland Islands; overfishing by unlicensed vessels is a problem; reindeer – introduced to the islands in 2001 from South Georgia – are part of a farming effort to produce specialty meat and diversify the islands’ economy; this is the only commercial reindeer herd in the world unaffected by the 1986 Chornobyl disaster.